Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

 <figure>
    <img src="media/bottom_part_dcdc_01.jpg"  width="400" title="connect dcdc PCB">

    <figurecaption><a name="figure1">*Figure 1:*</a> *fixate dc/dc converter with holder*</figurecaption>
 </figure>

 - Insert the USB-C connector into the Raspberry Pi

-#### prepare power cable for router
+### prepare power cable for router

 If you are not reusing the power cable from the RUT955 you need to make your own cable.
-You need a molex plug with two crimp contacts (2824-20) two ferrules and about 25 cm of 2 core wire
+You need a molex plug with two crimp contacts (2824-20) two electric wire ferrules and about 25 cm of 2 core wire
 <figure>
    <img src="media/prepare_molex.jpg"  width="400">

    <figurecaption><a name="figure1">*Figure 1:*</a> *connect antennas to router*</figurecaption>
 </figure>

 Take the cable and strip down the insulation by ~6 mm at the one site and ~3mm at the other side.
-Crimp down wire ferrules on the end with 6mm using a .
+Crimp down electric wire ferrules on each of the end with 6mm.
 <figure>
    <img src="media/applied_ferrules.jpg"  width="400">

    <figurecaption><a name="figure1">*Figure 1:*</a> *connect antennas to router*</figurecaption>
 </figure>